agda/agda/doc/user-manual/language/reflection.lagda.rst

     -- normalisation.
     withNormalisation : ∀ {a} {A : Set a} → Bool → TC A → TC A

-    -- Prints the third argument if the corresponding verbosity level is turned -- on (with the -v flag to Agda). debugPrint : String → Nat → List ErrorPart → TC ⊤
+    -- Prints the third argument to the debg buffer in Emacs -- if the verbosity level (set by the -v flag to Agda) -- is higher than the second argument.
+Note that Level 0 and 1 are printed -- to the info buffer instead.
+For instance, giving -v a.b.c:10 enables -- printing from debugPrint "a.b.c.d" 10 msg.

+    debugPrint : String → Nat → List ErrorPart → TC ⊤

     -- Fail if the given computation gives rise to new, unsolved